-6. Similar to the existing three ETOs in the Mainland, the functions of the WHETO include -
+- 8. Similar to the existing three ETOs in the Mainland, the functions of the WHETO include - (a) enhancing economic and trade liaison to enhance economic and trade relations between Hong Kong and the provinces concerned by co-operating closely with the local authorities and relevant organisations; - (b) enhancing mutual understanding to report to the HKSAR Government on the development of the provinces concerned and to provide information on the HKSAR to the local authorities and relevant organisations; - (c) enhancing co-operation to enhance co-operation with the provinces concerned, including exploring co-operation opportunities, and assisting in the formulation and implementation of co-operation initiatives: - (d) assisting in taking forward initiatives to assist bureaux/departments of the HKSAR Government to take forward initiatives related to the provinces concerned such as liaison with relevant local authorities and organisations, data collection and monitoring progress etc.; - (e) tendering advice to advise the HKSAR Government on policies and initiatives on fostering relations between Hong Kong and the provinces concerned.
+Relevant tasks may include information collection, research, formulation of strategies, and assessment of proposed initiatives, etc.; - (f) supporting Hong Kong residents and enterprises to liaise with Hong Kong residents and enterprises in the provinces concerned and provide them with information and assistance as far as possible, to reflect and follow up on issues of general concern among Hong Kong residents and enterprises through effective channels, and to collect and disseminate to the Hong Kong residents and enterprises information on local policies, regulations and measures as well as on local economic development;

-- (a) economic and trade liaison to enhance economic and trade relations between Hong Kong and the provinces concerned by cooperating closely with the local authorities and relevant organisations; - (b) enhancing mutual understanding to report to the HKSAR Government on the development of the provinces concerned and to provide information on the HKSAR to the local authorities and relevant organisations; - (c) enhancing cooperation to enhance cooperation with the provinces concerned, which include exploring cooperation opportunities, and assisting in the formulation and implementation of cooperation initiatives; - (d) assisting in taking forward initiatives to assist bureaux/departments of the HKSAR Government to take forward initiatives related to the provinces concerned such as liaison with relevant local authorities and organisations, data collection and monitoring progress etc.; - (e) tendering advice to advise the HKSAR Government on policies and initiatives on fostering relations between Hong Kong and the provinces concerned.
-Relevant tasks may include information collection, research, formulation of strategies, and assessment of proposed initiatives, etc.; - (f) supporting Hong Kong residents and enterprises to liaise with Hong Kong residents and enterprises in the provinces concerned and provide them with information and assistance as far as possible, to reflect and follow up on issues of general concern among Hong Kong residents and enterprises through effective channels, and to collect and disseminate to the Hong Kong residents and enterprises information on local policies, regulations and measures as well as on local economic development; - (g) attracting investment to attract local companies to invest in Hong Kong and to proactively provide information and assistance to them; and
+(g) attracting investment - to attract local companies to invest in Hong Kong and to proactively provide information and assistance to them; and